kreauniv/comparts431/source/filters.rst

 languages.
 So now we have a piece of sound represented as a mapping from an "index" to a sample value -- :math:`s[n]`.

-In this sampled universe, we the minimum "delay" we can apply is that of one time step and we denote that by :math:`D`.
+In this sampled universe, the minimum "delay" we can apply is that of one time step and we denote that by :math:`D`.
 So a sampled sound :math:`s` delayed by one time step is written as :math:`Ds` and that means the following --